 Workshops on the WTO challenges to Australia’s tobacco plain packaging laws

-We will be running workshops on the findings and implications of the WTO panel report on Australia’s tobacco plain packaging measures and, in the event that the panel report is appealed, the findings and implications of the WTO Appellate Body report.
-These workshops will be conducted with primary funding support from the Australian Department of Health.
-Further information will be provided once the WTO panel report has been published.
+We will be running workshops on the findings and implications of the WTO decisions on Australia’s tobacco plain packaging measures from 2018 onwards.
+A workshop on the WTO panel report was held in November 2018.
+We anticipate holding a further event on the WTO Appellate Body report once the proceedings have concluded and the decision is published.
+These workshops are conducted with primary funding support from the Australian Department of Health.

 Regional, subregional, and national trainings

 We conduct regional, subregional and national trainings which build on our Melbourne events, in collaboration with the WHO FCTC Secretariat, WHO regional and country offices, UNDP regional and country offices, regional organizations, national governments, and civil society.